Monthly housing supplements help eligible retirees to remain in their homes or move to retirement facilities.

-You will receive years-of-service credit for any years of total disability under the plan.
+You will receive years-of-service credit for any years of total disability under the Benefits Plan.

 Personal assets are a significant consideration in determining Housing Supplement eligibility, as the Assistance Program expects members to first use their own income and assets to maintain their quality of life.